Frequently Asked Questions

 Please note that we are unable to provide phone support for Harpers.org.
 We generally respond to email inquiries within twenty-four hours, and often sooner.

-Why am I getting an “Email not unique” error when I try to sign in? (back ?)
+Why am I getting an “expired” error when I try to sign in, even though I just purchased or renewed my subscription? (back ?)

 Why won’t your PDFs download? (back ?)

-If you’re clicking on the button and nothing is happening, chances are the problem relates to your browser’s handling of PDF files.
-Try right-clicking the button and selecting save as.
+If you’re clicking on the link on the right hand side of the screen and nothing is happening, chances are the problem relates to your browser’s handling of PDF files.
+Try right-clicking the link and selecting save as.

 I subscribe through Zinio.
 Why won’t the site accept my email address? (back ?)